iq-motion-control/iq-module-communication-doc/docs/manual/manual_velocity_control_mechanisms.rst

 regardless of firmware style (speed or servo), can be controlled via velocity and voltage commands, though the underlying implementation of control varies depending on the controllers available on your firmware.
 Both our velocity and position controllers support three methods of setting velocity targets: Control Velocity, Control Voltage, and Control PWM.
-All modules also support control via standard :ref:`Analog Hobby Protocols <manual_hobby>`, with options to map inputs to Control Velocity, Control Voltage, and Control PWM.
+All modules also support control via standard :ref:`Analog Hobby Protocols <hobby_protocol>`, with options to map inputs to Control Velocity, Control Voltage, and Control PWM.
 The inputs are mapped by either the
 :ref:`ESC Propeller Input Parser <esc_propeller_input_parser>` or :ref:`Servo Input Parser <servo_input_parser>`.
 Vertiq's speed modules
 larger than our 23XX family can also be driven with :ref:`DroneCAN <dronecan_protocol>`.